dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 If you do not find the software you are looking for you have to request Local IT to install your software.
 R/RStudio is for example available in "Software center".
+If you are not able to open "Software center", please contact dimeanalytics@worldbank.org and we can help you raise that issue with an ITS officer.

 ### Request installation of software from Local IT